 Eligible new portfolios are added to the Composite at the start of the first performance measurement period following the date that the portfolio is fully invested as defined by the Composite strategy.
 Securities listed on any national exchange are valued at their last trade price.
 Securities that are not listed are valued at the most recent publicly quoted bid price.
 Securities transactions are recorded on a trade date basis.
 If applicable, dividend income is recorded as of the ex-dividend date.
 Returns reflect the reinvestment of dividends and other earnings.
+There has been no minimum account size for this composite.
 The Composite’s inception date is March 1, 2010, with a creation date of October 30, 2017.

 3. Calculation of Rates of Return

 Composite returns are expressed in US dollars.
 For each portfolio within the Composite, the total rate of return for the time period is equal to the change in the market value of the portfolio, including capital appreciation, depreciation and income, as a percentage of the beginning market value of the portfolio, adjusted for the net of all contributions and withdrawals (the "cash flows").
 Rates of return are calculated on a daily “time-weighted" basis and are net of withholding taxes, where applicable, for all portfolios which comprise the Composite.
 Daily time-weighted rates of return minimize the effect of cash flows on the investment performance of the portfolio.
 There are no known material differences between the Firm’s source of foreign exchange rates and that of the benchmark.